 Mom and dad, sorry; we are not referring to you here.
 Once you leave your students at C of O, they will meet their orientation leaders, referred to as their Character Camp Mom and Pop.
 Moms and Pops submit applications for these prestigious leadership positions, and are carefully selected through a screening process overseen by the Dean of Students.

-Pearl Rogers Dining Hall (referred to as "The Pearl")
+Pearl Rogers Dining Hall (referred to as "The Pearl" or "The Calf")

 The College operates its own student dining facilities.
 Student meals are prepared by Bobcat Food Services and served in The Pearl, and on occasion other campus locations.
 The Pearl provides three meals per day, seven days per week, included in the room and board charge.
 Students are not reimbursed for meals they choose not to attend.
 The Pearl has recently been remodeled and provides made-to-order sandwiches, a daily international special, daily home cooking specials, hamburgers, grilled cheese, fries, pizza, salad bar, fruits and vegetables, desserts, ice cream, soft drinks, juices, and milk.
 The College frequently utilizes Bobcat Food Services to cater events and banquets on campus.